PCT Blood Test: 27 Essential Facts for Better Health

 1. Kidney Disease and Dialysis

-In patients with renal insufficiency or hemodialysis, baseline PCT levels are high without infection.
-This makes it difficult for clinicians to make decisions, and higher cut-off values are often used in renal patients.
-[Clinical Biochemist Reviews]
+In patients with renal insufficiency or on haemodialysis, baseline PCT levels can be elevated without infection.
+This makes interpretation more difficult, and clinicians often use higher cut-off values in these patients [3].

-One case study involved a young dialysis patient with a high baseline PCT blood test value but no evidence of bacterial infection.
-The author emphasized that a very high PCT does not always indicate sepsis and must always be interpreted in the context of the clinical situation.
-[Infection and Drug Resistance]
+A case report described a young dialysis patient with a high baseline PCT but no evidence of bacterial infection, illustrating that even a markedly elevated PCT does not always indicate sepsis and must be interpreted in clinical context [8].

 2. Certain Non-bacterial Conditions